Shiwani-325/Syook-rate-food/README.md

 Application Link: https://shiwani-food-rating.netlify.app/

+Introduction:- React app for ranking dishes.
+Multiple users should be able to login into the app and vote for their favourite dishes and see the results of the poll.

 The functionality of this application:-

+Login Screen: A user should be able to login into the app using a username and password.
+Since there is no backend to query you can use a static list of users.
+Refer to users.json for the static list of users to use

 For Sign In:-
 A. We need to enter the name in a small letter given by the company.